Monday, November 4, 2024

 Research determined that approximately one third of currently enrolled students have considered dropping out within the last six months.
 Multiple studies attribute the primary causes to be stress, mental health concerns, and cost of attendance but the impact of declining confidence in the value of U.S. higher education could be a contributing factor.
 Graduates for 2025 are pessimistic about the employment prospects.
 A U.S. News survey found that 70% of current students reported some form of mental health challenge, yet most have not sought help on campus.
 Meeting student mental health needs comes in a variety of forms including traditional in-person counseling, tele-health, and early warning initiated by peers.
 One of the biggest questions is if the rise in reports of mental health concerns is the result of learned helplessness, which may best be resolved by helping students learn to seek help and become more resilient.
 Conventional wisdom indicating that exercise is a way to manage stress should not be ignored.

 The first experiences at college have a big impact on students and greater flexibility in offering orientation has emerged post-pandemic.
+Dual enrollment by high school students taking courses in higher education is one attempt to lure new students through early exposure.
 Institutions that focus on creating a sense of belonging for all will both attract and retain at higher levels than institutions that ignore the importance of human and interpersonal connection.
 Providing clear pathways for students to complete their degrees also attracts and retains them through to completion.
 Institutions are best served by making sure students know about the financial, logistical, and emotional resources available to help them persist to graduation.
 The COVID pandemic forced U.S. higher education into different ways of thinking that offer lessons to help navigate current challenges.

 Business officers expressed concern about the future when they gathered in the summer of 2024.
 With enrollment so central to generating enough revenue to balance budgets, repercussions of campus demonstrations and the uncertainty of the U.S. presidential election weighed heavily in conversations about the coming year.
 Several issues related to concern for employment when they graduate are on the tope of many students's minds.
 Flagship state institutions that cannibalize regional universities, picking off students who would otherwise not be able to qualify, undermine what should be a state-coordinated enrollment effort serving all students and institutions.
+The commitment to automatically offer admission to the top 6% of in-state students to the University of Texas turned the institution into a highly selective and coveted institution.
 Some of the institutions that cannibalized others may suffer criticism as a result of not being able to accommodate all students in residence halls.

 There are opportunities to adjust to enrollment decline of traditionally aged students.
 Some students are now choosing microcredentials as an alternative to full degrees, a strategy yet to be tested in relation to lasting benefit.
 The fact that increasing life longevity provides multiple, rather than just one, opportunity to pursue advanced education is one promising option.
 Rethinking campus space and downsizing outdated buildings is another opportunity that institutions such as the University of Toledo and Indiana University of Pennsylvania are pursuing.
 The key elements that require attention as enrollments shift include; brand management, aligning academic programs with demand and workforce changes, pricing, and retention/completion.